How to Fix Asynchronous Socket Error 10053 on Windows?

 Resetting Router

-Method 4: Disable Proxy or VPN connection (if applicable)
+4. Disable Proxy or VPN Connection (if applicable)

-If none of the methods above have fixed the issue in your case and you’re using a VPN client or a Proxy server to hide the origin of your connection, this is most likely the source of the 10053 error.
+If none of the previous solutions worked and you’re using a VPN client or proxy server to hide your connection, this is likely what’s causing the 10053 error.

-1. Press Windows key + R to open up a Run dialog box.
-Once you’re inside, type ‘appwiz.cpl’ inside the text box and press Enter to open up the Programs and Features menu.
-When you are prompted by the UAC (User Account Control), click Yes to grant admin access.
+1. Press Windows key + R to open the Run dialog.
+Type ‘appwiz.cpl’ and press Enter to open Programs and Features.
+If prompted by the User Account Control (UAC), click Yes.

 Uninstalling a VPN tool